axiao23/BryanRanger--Enhancing-Newborn-Health-Assessment/README.md

 ### HOG & SIFT:
 [HOG and SIFT Regression/](HOG%20and%20SIFT%20Regression/)

-Implements baseline feature-based models for performance comparison.
-Traditional regression techniques, particularly HOG and SIFT, are used to test the model performance in comparison to the U-Net model.
-MAPE statistics are generated again from these methods and compared to the corresponding U-Net model part predictions.
+Implements baseline feature-based regression models for performance comparison.
+HOG and SIFT features are extracted from ultrasound images and used to predict body composition.
+MAPE metrics from these traditional models are compared directly with the U-Net predictions.

 ### Table & External Figures:
 [UMB_Tables&Figures/](UMB_Tables%26Figures/)

-Contains the code and outputs used to generate Tables and Figures from the manuscript, including data summaries, performance comparisons, and visualization plots supporting the main results.
+Contains the code and outputs used to generate Tables and Figures from the manuscript, including model performance summaries and Bland–Altman analyses supporting the main results.

 ### Requirements:
 [requirements.txt](requirements.txt)